alisaghilutfi/Vibrational-Spectroscopy-Research/README.md

 You can use Python (TensorFlow 2.7.0) to test the pre-trained network.
 We have tested it in Spyder.

 ## Citation
-Formats to cite our paper.
+Formats to cite our paper will be updated soon